cogip/simulation/docs/index.md

   - a STM32 that runs [`mcu-firmware`](https://github.com/cogip/mcu-firmware),
   - a Raspberry Pi 4 that controls a camera, a touchscreen and a Lidar.

-The robot is assiocated with a central beacon having an upper view of the game area, composed of a Raspberry Pi 4, a camera and a touchscreen.
+The robot is associated with a central beacon having an upper view of the game area, composed of a Raspberry Pi 4, a camera and a touchscreen.

 ![Robot Architecture Overview](img/cogip-overview-stm32.svg)